The NASP/IASP, Inc. Certification Board (NASPCB)

 Standards/ Passing Score: Establish and maintain performance standards and examination scores.
 Review examination results to ensure scores reflect reliability and proficiency that are appropriate for the content and level of each examination activities.

 In addition to the CSD and MSP exams, other exams are currently under consideration for development.
-Participants must hold a CSM, CSD, LSP, certificate or the CSD or MSP certification to participate in Exam Development activities.
+Participants must hold a CSM, SDC/CSD, or SPC/LSP, certificate or the CSD or MSP certification to participate in Exam Development activities.

-If you are interested in participating in the NASPCB Exam Development as a Subject Matter Expert or volunteering on the NASPCB Board of Advisors or committees, click here.
+If you are interested in participating in the NASPCB Exam Development and Maintenance as a Subject Matter Expert or volunteering on the NASPCB Board of Advisors or committees, click here.